Frequently Asked Questions: Disability Planning

 Frequently the physician will order a stay at a nursing home for rehabilitation.
 If the doctor, who is monitoring the situation, decides that the patient needs skilled care, then up to 100 days of the stay can be covered by Medicare.
 If the patient no longer needs skilled care before the 100 days is reached, or in any case after 100 days, then the Medicare payments terminate.
 If your spouse or parent (or other loved one) is in such a situation, contact us immediately.
 We will work to obtain Medicaid coverage which can in many cases begin the day that the Medicare payments end.

-“Is it true that assets cannot be transferred within three years of application for Medicaid?”
+“Is it true that assets cannot be transferred within five years of application for Medicaid?”

 “Do you need to be a lawyer to help someone get Medicaid benefits?”